Shares tumble on escalating trade war tensions

 Traders suggested that both could also be suffering a knock-on Brexit effect, falling as London-listed builders also take a hit on the days when news about the UK’s planned exit from the EU is bad.

 Other heavy hitters also had a bad day.
-Building materials giant, CRH, which generates half its sales in the US, was down 1.2 per cent at €27.91.
-Multi-national packaging group, Smurfit Kappa, was off 2.39 per cent at €24.55.
+Building materials giant CRH, which generates half its sales in the US, was down 1.2 per cent at €27.91.
+Multinational packaging group Smurfit Kappa was down 2.39 per cent at €24.55.

 Investors showed no appetite for food stocks.
-Consumer food and ingredients specialist, Kerry, lost 1.92 per cent to €102.20.
-Dairying giant Glanbia dropped 2.07 per cent to €15.15.
+Consumer food and ingredients specialist Kerry lost 1.92 per cent to €102.20.
+Dairy giant Glanbia dropped 2.07 per cent to €15.15.

 AIB slipped 0.53 per cent to €3.738 while Bank of Ireland fell 1.93 per cent to €4.782.